‘Celebrity Big Brother’: Julie Chen Warns Fans Their DVRs Won’t Automatically Record Upcoming ‘CBB US’ Season

 — Big Brother (@CBSBigBrother) January 26, 2018

 Julie is also making herself available for fan questions on Monday when she will be participating in a Facebook Live session, as previously noted by the Inquisitr.
-Fan inquiries, now being posted as comments on both Twitter and Facebook, will be examined and it appears the most interesting ones will be chosen for Julie to address.
+Fan inquiries, now being posted as comments on both Twitter and Facebook, will be examined, and it appears the most interesting ones will be chosen for Julie to address.
 Fans have already begun posting questions for Julie, with most demanding to know which celebrities have been cast on CBB US.

 Just two weeks until #BBCeleb premieres!
 Do you have a question that you're dying to ask @JulieChen?
 Tweet it, and she may answer it during Monday's Facebook Live! pic.twitter.com/n8wME9wZZj